mco-gh/csync/README.md

 * The lowest common denominator of shells, /bin/sh.
 * The gsutil command, which is included in the Google Cloud SDK (https://cloud.google.com/sdk/).

-## Why don't you just use rsync(1), dude?
+## Dude, why don't you just use rsync(1)?
+* rsync entails a peering relationship between two machines, which can get complicated if you have multiple machines you want to keep in synch or if you have limited access to the master (e.g. if it's behind a VPN).
-* This approach does not require access to another machine (or a VPN), as rsync often does.
-It requires only access to a cloud storage service via the public internet.
+  Csdync requires only access to a cloud storage service via HTTP and the public internet.
-* There's no need to think about a sourcer and a destination.
-Only a source (for a push) or a destination (for a pull).
-By having an implicit "other side" of the connection (the cloud bucket), this tool provides a simpler and more natural interface.
+* There's no need to think about a source and a destination, only a source (for a push) or a destination (for a pull).
+By having an implicit "other side" of the connection (your cloud bucket), I find that csync provides a simpler and more natural interface.